software-mansion-labs/webgpu-workshop/src/lessons/1_3DDisplay/README.md

   scene.add(model);
 ```

-3.3 Add rotation animation for a model.
+3.3 Add a rotation animation for the model.
 📁 `display.ts`
 ```ts
 function animate() {